-Our Special Education Team, led by Tracey Hoffrichter is exceptional in the way it offers that little extra to those students who need educational support.
-The support in 2019 was offered in a variety of ways through LSO's (Lutheran Schools Officers) providing additional help in and out of the classroom with individuals or small groups of students, thus providing additional support during school hours.
+Our Learning Support Team, led by Tracey Hoffrichter is exceptional in the way it offers that little extra to those students who need educational support.
+The support in 2020 was offered in a variety of ways through LSO's (Lutheran Schools Officers) providing additional help in and out of the classroom with individuals or small groups of students, thus providing additional support during school hours.
 LSO's run programs supporting teachers by building their capacity to meet the individual and diverse needs of students, and to seek external professional support as necessary.
 Being able to provide the extra support to individuals' means maximizing a student's potential, resulting in enhanced progress, and improved results and self-esteem.
 The teachers appreciate the LSO support provided as it enables them to effectively differentiate curriculum and lowers the adult to student ratio.

-This year the extracurricular program has consisted of a large number of extra opportunities provided for our students, such as:
+In 2020, the extracurricular program has consisted of a large number of extra opportunities provided for our students.
+Though COVID challenged when camps were held, teachers and students still managed to fit these important outdoor education events in.

 - Weekly chapel

 - Sports Day

-- SACA Cricket clinic year 3 7

 - End of term and year celebration of learning events

 - WILL Power program Healthy Eating

 - Year level camps and excursions

-- Reception Daily excursions
+- Reception excursions

-- Year 1 and 2 Sleepover
+- \circ $\,$ Year 1 and 2 Sleepover $\,$

-- Year 3/4 Scottesco
+- Year 3/4 Streaky Bay

-- Year 5 Errappa (Iron Knob)
+- Year 5 Penong/Pt Sinclair

 - Year 6/7 Port Lincoln

-- Year 7/8 Port Lincoln

-- Year 9/10 Adelaide
+- Year 8/9/10 Adelaide; Kangaroo Island

-- o Music students Adelaide

 - Tcharkulda Rock run

 - WCIAC

 - Reconciliation Day Cultural Day involving community members

 - NAIDOC Week

 - Harmony Day

 - ANZAC Day laying of the wreath

-- Remembrance Day

 - Year 10 Work Experience

-- Art at the Arts and Culture Centre

 - ACER testing Literacy and Numeracy (R 10)

 - National Simultaneous Story Time

 - Footsteps Dance Workshop (R-5)

 - Science Week

 - Book Week

 - Swimming

-- Cricket Bash Competition (CAS)

 - SAPSASA

-- Year 9-10 visit to Concordia College
+- Year 8-9-10 visit to Immanuel College

-- Endless Praise

-- 100 Days of School Junior School

 - Have a go Cricket clinics

-- Colour Fun Run